 Energy-efficient windows lose a very small amount of heat; i.e. they have a low U-value.
 This is achieved with effective insulation between the wood and aluminium in the construction.
 Energy-efficient windows with double- or triple-glazing and energy-efficient glazing bars help to minimise heat loss.
-Energy-efficient windows have narrow frames, which ensures that daylight and warmth from the sun can enter.
+Energy-efficient windows have narrow frames, which ensure that daylight and warmth from the sun can enter.

 The first energy-efficient windows from the 1980s had a U-value of about 2.
 After the year 2000, Plus-energy windows halved that number.